Today we’re talking about desensitization, a devious enemy that dulls our spiritual senses.

 - What Does It Mean to Thrive in Christ?

 - What a Thriving Disciple of Christ Does and Doesn’t Do

-- How to Have a Spiritually Healthy Heart to Thrive in Christ
+- Use Psalm 1:3 to Keep a Spiritually Healthy Heart

 - How Desensitization Keeps You from Spiritually Thriving